yuvraj-sisodia/yuvraj-sisodia/README.md

 </div>

-I'm Yuvraj Singh Sisodia, a Data Science enthusiast with a passion for using data to uncover insights and solve real-world problems.
+I'm Yuvraj Singh Sisodia, a Data Science student with a passion for using data to uncover insights and solve real-world problems.
 I’m continually building my skills in Python, analytics, and machine learning, and this space showcases the projects I've worked on along the way.

 <h3>Skills</h3>
 <!-- <img alt="" src="" /><img alt="Jupyter" src="" />  -->